Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 <a id="pH-shift-time"></a>

-Information about the pH value in the system, if there is a time dependent pH shift
+Information about the pH value in the system, if there is a time dependent pH shift.

 - __pH_start__
   - Type: posfloat